Human Resource Development

 • Technical Skill Contest

 In recent years, ensuring that the skills are passed down to the next generation has become a pressing issue, and Kawasaki is focusing efforts on education and developing the skills of young employees.
 Every year, young employees from production sites in and outside Japan gather at the Akashi Works for the Technical Skill Contest to compete against one another using skills they have honed at their work sites.
 Young technicians from Japan and several other countries take part, demonstrating their skills to the fullest as they compete with and learn from each other.
-In fiscal 2022, the event was cancelled to prevent the spread of COVID-19.
-Going forward, however, we will continue such efforts to maintain and improve technical skills across the Group.
+The program has been postponed since fiscal 2020 in order to prevent the spread of the COVID-19, but we are considering reinstating it in fiscal 2024.
+By way of these kinds of initiatives, we continue to work to boost and maintain technical skills throughout the entire Group.

 • Creating Opportunities to Pass Down Skills